Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 weak and wabbly, some being so

-crazed that they have a tendenc to
+crazed that they have a tendency to

-anyone giving them al on.
+fight anyone giving them attention.

-et syn animals is inef-
+Treament of sick animals is inef-

 fective and the only absolute pre-